Campus Recreation

 Difficulty rating: 4.5

-• Notes: This trail is STEEP, although the short distance may appear manageable.
+These trails are steep, although the short distance may appear manageable.
 Every step is a climb, making the summit that much more rewarding when you get there.
 We recommend starting with other hikes and working your way up to these.
-Pack more water than you think you need, and leave your pups at home for this one.
-But be sure to bring your camera for the summit!
+Pack more water than you think you need, and leave your dogs at home for this one.
+But be sure to bring your camera for the summit.

 Cave Creek Trail